Author: Jadranka Bokan

 Erkundungen B2 and even better Mittelpunkt B2.
 Ziel B2 is good, but in my opinion very complicated and extensive.
 You can order your copies here (just click on the Play button):

-In the written part of the exam you will have to either write a letter of complaint (Beschwerdebrief) or an application (Bewerbung).
+In the written part of the exam you will have to write either:

 Examples of complaints can be found here: